USC-DSCI-510/final-project-Atatsuki2000/README.md

 ```bash
 python get_data.py ticker
 ```
+Replace `ticker` to any valid company ticker. `ticker` should be one ticker at a time.

 After running this code, the terminal will output some snippet of the data and then save the data into the data\raw folder.